arabcoders/watchstate/FAQ.md

 ----

-# Does WatchState requires Webhooks to work?
+# Does WatchState require Webhooks to work?

 No, webhooks are **not required** for the tool to function.
 You can use the built-in **scheduled tasks** or manually run **import/export operations** on demand through the WebUI or console.